jpdjere/data-structures-algorithms/Section 6 - Data Structures: Arrays/Section 6 - Interview Questions.md

 we know that it is calculating for some current value which before we represented with some pointer (the i with which we looped through the array in the brute force solution).
 Now that we don't have that looping pointer any more, we need to have one of the two pointers (which we placed at the extremes) to take the responsability of measuring the currentWater where it is positioned.

-We need to get these two ideas together: firstly, our logic still says that we have to moved the pointer with the smaller value inwards, while at the same time we need to use the smaller value as the actual current height to do the calculation. (we'll see why once we step into the logic)
+We need to get these two ideas together: firstly, our logic still says that we have to move the pointer with the smaller value inwards, while at the same time we need to use the smaller value as the actual current height to do the calculation. (we'll see why once we step into the logic)

 Let's first initialize a `maxLeft` and a `maxRight` variables with value `0`.